Colossians 2:16 Explanation number 6

 Ezekiel 45:21-25 “In the first month, in the fourteenth day of the month, you shall have the passover, a feast of seven days; unleavened bread shall be eaten.
 22 And upon that day shall the prince prepare for himself and for all the people of the land a bullock for a sin offering.
 23 And seven days of the feast he shall prepare a burnt offering to the LORD, seven bullocks and seven rams without blemish daily the seven days; and a kid of the goats daily for a sin offering.
 24 And he shall prepare a meat offering of an ephah for a bullock, and an ephah for a ram, and an hin of oil for an ephah.
 25 In the seventh month, in the fifteenth day of the month, shall he do the like in the feast of the seven days, according to the sin offering, according to the burnt offering, and according to the meat offering, and according to the oil.”Now here is the problem.
 If you start doing burnt offerings to make reconciliation for sin then you say to Jesus, "Hey Jesus!
 When you said it was finished, it was not finished at all…You did not finish the job on the cross at all so I still have to follow these feasts and the burnt offerings etc to cover my sins…"

-Does one really want to deny the work of Jesus on the cross?
-I hope no one would ever do that!
-This is why they were nailed to the cross, because Jesus fulfilled this sacrificial system that these feast days belonged to.
+I would hope no one would want to deny the work of Jesus on the cross!
+This is why they were nailed to the cross, as Jesus fulfilled this sacrificial system with these feast days.
 I know what the COG teaches and all the other offshoots of the WWCG, which Herbert Armstrong taught who yes, were proven to be wrong on many things including the feasts etc, and he was found to be a cult leader and why the Church collapsed.
 The problem is that the enemy is recruiting more and more people into this system he started.

 We must not deny the work of Jesus on the cross and in turn add to the confusion that will keep more people from finding the blessings of the Sabbath truth and entering the kingdom.